-|24*7 Tech Support & secure 100%|
+|24*7 Tech Support & 100% Secure|

 No, this is a stand-alone application and does not require any additional application(s) to run this software.

-In the "save" dialog, the Archive Recovery software allows you to save repaired file in original format besides extracting data in uncompressed format.
-ZIP or other popular compression algorithms used by many third-party vendors to roll out their software for compression and decompression support and there are more than hundreds of such tools besides these deflate used by many web servers to provide compression feature either in transmission or data downloading and uploading.
-Almost all uses ZLIB library and this ZLIB is holy-grail of all deflate or ZIP related compression schemes.
-Some vendors modify or tweak some of internal mechanism in order to get more compression which makes them non-standard and hence in such cases decompression of recovered stream might get failed due to non-standard implementation.
-But there is an advantage that SysInfoTools Archive Recovery software also output a repaired ZIP file which you can decompress using the tool from which you have generated this archive file and in this manner you can also recover data from non-standard ZIP files too.
-Although this information is related to ZIP specifically, information can also be applied on RAR, ZIP64, tar.gz and tar.gz2.
+In the "save" dialogue box, the Archive Recovery software allows you to save the repaired file in the original format.
+Besides, it extracts data in an uncompressed format.
+Many third-party organizations use ZIP or other popular compression algorithms to roll out.
+Their software for compression and decompression supports more than hundreds of such tools.
+Besides, these deflates used by many web servers provide compression attributes in transmission/data downloading and uploading.
+Almost all use the ZLIB library, and this ZLIB is the holy grail of all deflate or ZIP-related compression schemes.
+Some vendors modify or tweak some of the internal mechanisms to get more compression, making them non-standard; hence, decompression of recovered stream might fail due to non-standard implementation.
+But, there is an advantage that the SysInfo Archive repair tool results in the repaired ZIP file using which you can decompress.
+Moreover, you can recover data from non-standard ZIP files too.
+However, this information is related to ZIP files and can also be applied on RAR, ZIP64, tar.gz, and tar.gz2.